rvdix/rvdix.github.io/_posts/2023-09-12-Keypad-Build.md

 ---
 layout: post
-title: Macro Keypad
+title: Macro Keypad Build
 ---

-A friend the other day told me about a macro keypad that he wanted to get.
-I told him that I could build him one instead and I set out to create it.
+A friend the other day told me about a keypad that he wanted to use to setup macros for his Blender projects that he was working on.
+I told him that I would be able to build him one to his specifications if he wanted me to.
+He said that sounded go and so I went ahead with the build.

-I found a guy online who had built his own case for his own keypad and used that as the basis for my project.

-After downloading the .stl and printing it out.
-I set to place and solder all the keys
+For this build I was able to find someone who had already designed a [similar project](https://github.com/KikiHobbyRepair/Macro-Keyboard).
+After looking it over, I took to printing out the .STLs that were provided.